github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The second value ``DB`` is the name of the type that the method is associated with.
 - The third value ``False`` is a flag that indicates whether or not the sink also applies to all overrides of the method.
 - The fourth value ``Prepare`` is the method name.
 Constructors are named after the class.
-- The fifth value ``(string)`` is the method input type signature.
-This value is often excluded and is simply set to an empty string since Go does not allow for a given type to have multiple methods with the same type.
+- The fifth value ``""`` is the method input type signature.
+For Go it should always be an empty string.
+It is needed for other languages where multiple functions or methods may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the ``access path``, the ``kind``, and the ``provenance`` (origin) of the sink.